 Home Foreclosure after Chapter 13 Bankruptcy

-Sometimes debtors who file for a Chapter 13 bankruptcy, make all the required payments to the Chapter 13 and at the end of the Chapter 13 they are hit with a mortgage foreclosure claiming they are thousands of dollars behind in payments.
-Often Debtors fail to put into their plan language that will prevent a foreclosure.
-How could they file for bankruptcy and still face foreclosure:
+Sometimes a debtor will file a Chapter 13 bankruptcy, make all the required payments to the Chapter 13 and at the end of Chapter 13, they will still be hit with a mortgage foreclosure.
+The lender may claim they are thousands of dollars behind in payments because late fees piled up during the bankruptcy.
+Or it may be property taxes and insurance went unpaid.

-- Some mortgage companies will attempt to charge late fees from every month that the Debtor is in a Chapter 13 bankruptcy until it is discharged.
+Some mortgage companies attempt to charge late fees for every month that the Debtor is in a Chapter 13 bankruptcy.
+This is only allowed if the case is dismissed not if it is discharged.
 Mortgage companies are allowed to apply charges if a Chapter 13 is dismissed, withdrawn or converted to Chapter 7.
-However, they can’t charge these fees if the debtor completes their Chapter 13 plan.
-If a debtor is charged fees after the completion of their Chapter 13 plan and discharged, they are able to have the charges reversed – often with the ability to recover attorney fees.
+However, they are not supposed to charge penalties if the debtor completes their Chapter 13 plan.
+If a debtor is charged fees after the completion of their Chapter 13 plan and discharged, they can have the charges reversed – often with the ability to recover attorney fees.

-- If the Debtor’s mortgage is an adjustable rate mortgage (ARM) and interest rate increased during the Chapter 13 the Debtor will also fall behind.
-If the mortgage company did not report the increase, it can leave the debtor with a foreclosure and mortgage delinquency at the end of a Chapter 13 plan.
-If the Debtor places proper plan language in the plan much of this can be prevented.
-Also the debtor or bankruptcy attorney may be able to negotiate to abate the increase.
+If the Debtor’s mortgage is an adjustable rate mortgage (ARM) and interest rate increased during the Chapter 13, the Debtor may fall behind.
+If the mortgage company did not report the increase, it could leave the debtor with a foreclosure and mortgage delinquency at the end of a Chapter 13 plan.
+Much of this can be prevented if the Debtor places proper plan language in the plan.
+Also, the debtor or bankruptcy attorney may be able to negotiate to abate the increase.

-- Also escrow payments for insurance and taxes while the Debtor is in a Chapter 13 must be paid and accounted for.
-Changes in the amount of money a debtor needs to pay for insurance and taxes needs to be reported to the bankruptcy court.
-If they are not reported and the mortgage company pays the charges on the debtor’s behalf they will hit the debtor with a large bill at their end of their Chapter 13 bankruptcy case.
-This type of mortgage snafu may also be resolved by your bankruptcy attorney.
+Escrow payments for insurance and taxes, while the Debtor is in Chapter 13, must be paid and accounted for.
+Changes in the amount of money a debtor needs to pay for insurance and taxes need to be reported to the bankruptcy court.
+If they are not reported, and the mortgage company pays the charges on the debtor’s behalf, they will hit the debtor with a large bill at the end of their Chapter 13 bankruptcy case.
+This type of mortgage snafu may also be resolved by your bankruptcy attorney